-The final rule allows for certification of crane operators through an accredited third party crane operator testing organization that administers written and practical tests of the operator.
-These organizations are considered to be accredited if they have met all requirements detailed in section §1926.1427(b) (1).
-OSHA has given a four year phase-in period until November 10, 2014 for contractors to certify or qualify crane operators.
+One option for certifying crane operators is through an accredited third-party testing organization that administers written and practical tests of the operator.
+These organizations are considered to be accredited if they have met all requirements detailed in section §1926.1427(d).
+Crane operator certifications can be by: (1) Type; or (2) Type and Capacity.
+Crane operators must have been certified by December 10, 2018.
 The list below provides the names of three organizations currently recognized by OSHA to offer crane certifications.
-Clicking on the name of either organization listed will direct you to their website.
+Clicking on the name of each organization listed will direct you to their website.

 - National Commission for the Certification of Crane Operators (NCCCO)